 Your veterinary surgeon will always recommend that a thorough examination of the ear canal is performed using an otoscope before any medication is prescribed.
 This is to ensure that the ear drum is intact and to ensure that there are no foreign bodies for example grass seeds which may penetrate further in.
 If ear drops are applied and the ear drum has ruptured due to the infection, loss of hearing or neurological problems including loss of balance can occur.

-Once an examination has been performed, depending on the cause, your veterinary surgeon will prescribe the best course of treatment only available from your veterinary surgeon.
+Once an examination has been performed, depending on the cause, your veterinary surgeon will prescribe the best course of treatment.

 Sometimes a swab of the infection will be taken and sent to an external laboratory for analysis.
 This is to determine the type of bacteria or yeast causing the problem and which treatment they will best respond to.